Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 Does hypervigilance ever go away?

-It’s possible that your hypervigilance goes away with the right treatment, but in some instances, it can also be realistic that you will have to learn to deal and live with it.
+Your hypervigilance may go away with the right treatment, but in some instances, it can also be realistic that you will have to learn to deal with and live with it.

-I would say that in most cases, it’s treatable and curable if you’re willing to put in the time, work hard and smart.
+I would say that in most cases, it’s treatable and curable if you’re willing to put in the time, work hard, and be smart.

 If being hyper-aware was the result of another underlying issue, such as being sleep-deprived, or schizophrenia, then solving these issues entirely or getting them under control will probably eliminate or greatly reduce your hyperawareness.